top of page

-Lauren Herold, Ph.D.
+Lauren Herold, PhD

 About Me

-Taking an interdisciplinary approach, my work combines gender and sexuality studies with film, television, and media studies.
-My book project chronicles the rise of public access programming made by and for LGBTQ people and considers this programming as a televisual archive that offers insight into the structures of feelings circulating in queer communities in the 1970s-2000s.
+Alongside Annie Sullivan, I co-edited the anthology Local TV: Histories, Communities, Aesthetics published by the University of Georgia Press in 2025.
+Local TV offers critical analyses of an expansive range of practices, policies, and debates in television histories, amplifying the uses of television by marginalized groups—whose perspectives are too often sidelined or distorted in mainstream fare—as a site for community formation, cultural expression, civic engagement, and political action.
+My own book project chronicles the rise of public access programming made by and for LGBTQ people and considers this programming as a televisual archive that offers insight into the structures of feelings circulating in queer communities in the 1970s-2000s.

 As a scholar-activist, I prioritize leadership, service, and community involvement as well as research, writing, and teaching.
 I care deeply about cultivating equitable communities in academia by advocating alongside marginalized and underrepresented students, staff, and faculty.